UWSEDS-aut17/groupby/doc/specs.md

 ### Summarize Facebook data

-_**Prerequisite:** User has downloaded their Facebook data and our script to the same directory, and has opened a Bash terminal there_

 - **User:** Launches program, providing filename argument
 - **Program:**
     - (if invalid arguments) Returns argument options